Are you Suffering from a Bad Case of the “Shoulds?”

 Whatever it is that God has created you to be and do will be thwarted as long as you’re stuck in “shoulds.”
 Whether your shoulds are directed at you, or those around you, your forward progress will be limited.
 Instead of shoulds, be intentional about focusing on the unique and brilliant person God created you to be.
 That’s when you will shine!

-Where have you noticed “shoulds” popping up in your life or leadership?
-How would your life or leadership be different if you successfully cured your case of the shoulds?
+Where have you noticed “shoulds” popping up in your life ?
+How would your life personally or professionally be different if you successfully cured your case of the shoulds?

 Ready to make some powerful changes and embrace who God has created you to be and do?
 Coaching is an effective way to help you heal from a case of the shoulds.